Life Guards (Sweden): 1886 (Swedish Armed Forces Music Staff and Swedish Army Band)

-The Royal Swedish Army Band wears the uniform of the Second Life Guards (later on Göta Life Guards) that has an almost identical uniform to the Svea Life Guards, but with red details on collars, cuffs and trouser stripes.
-The epaulets for officers are a bit different as well, from 1830.
+The Royal Swedish Army Band wears the uniform of the Second Life Guards (later on the Göta Life Guards) that has an almost identical uniform to the Svea Life Guards, but with red facings on collars, cuffs and trouser stripes.
+From 1830 on the epaulets for officers have also differed slightly.
 Drummers wear white or silver chevrons across the sleeves of the tunic to stand out in battle.
-This was originally on the uniform from 1860 and earlier, but has been added as of 2010.
-Musicians with the rank of a soldier or group leader (OR-1/5) also wears white bragoons on the shoulders to stand out.
+These were originally worn on the uniform from 1860 and earlier, but were restored as of 2010.
+Musicians with the rank of a soldier or group leader (OR-1/5) also wear white bragoons on the shoulders to stand out.

-As most of the musicians are civil ranks, they wear all cockades in blue and yellow instead of full yellow.
+As most of the musicians have civil ranks, they wear all cockades in blue and yellow instead of full yellow.
 Musicians are not allowed to wear swords while marching, but may use the same sword as the infantry while appearing alone.

 1895 (Cavalry)

-The units which have traditions from the cavalry wears the uniform of the Life Horse Guards from 1895.
-The colour has been changed a couple of times (even by mistake), but is now getting corrected to the original one where soldiers wear middle blue and officers a slightly lighter version of middle blue.
+Those units which have inherited traditions from the cavalry wear the uniform of the Life Horse Guards dating from 1895.
+The shade of colour has changed a couple of times (even by mistake), but has now reverted to the original one where soldiers wear middle blue and officers a slightly lighter version of middle blue.

 The headgear is a silver-plated cuirassier-type helmet from 1879.
 It was originally a dragoon-type back in 1879 but was changed into a cuirassier-type in 1900 and with some additions in 1928 it is now called helmet m/1879-1900-1928.

 Officers wear a silver braid cross-belt with a silver cartouche box from 1847 with the Lesser Coat of Arms with the Royal Order of the Seraphim.
 Non-commissioned officers (OR-6 and above) wear a white braid cross-belt with a black leather cartouche box from 1895 with the Lesser Coat of Arms surrounded by beams and two swords, all in gold.

 The weapon mainly used in ceremonial duties is the mauser m/1894-1914 with bayonet.
 The standard issue Ak 5c may also be used as an exception together with the parade uniform.
 Officers and specialist officers carry sword m/1893 with a gold and blue (officers) or silver and blue (specialist officers) sword knot.
 Soldiers carry the soldier's sword pattern m/1893 on mounted duty or guard of honour, with a chamois leather sword knot.

 Swedish Mounted Cavalry Band

-Musicians with the equivalent rank of soldiers wear red epaulets instead of the dragoons' white to distinguish them on the battlefield.
+Musicians with the equivalent rank of privates wear in the service dress red shoulder boards instead of the dragoons' white to distinguish them on the battlefield.
 They also wear white braid Prussian styled wings to even more be distinguished.
 Musicians with the rank of officers or specialist officers wear the same uniform as officers, with the exception of having a blue and yellow cockade instead of a full yellow (stating that they bear civil ranks).